blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Intuition of Electricity.md

 - That is, changing the velocity of a moving electric charge, by accelerating it
 - We can achieve this in one way increasing the voltage repeatedly (since drift velocity depends on the voltage)
 - Or we can simply generate alternating current, where the electrons keep changing velocities forwards and backwards
-- Since the change in electric field keeps changing, the subsequent magnetic field also keeps changing, and it further generates a change in electric field, and this
+- Since the change in electric field keeps changing, the subsequent magnetic field also keeps changing, and it further generates a change in electric field, and this induces

 > [!tip] Why is this true?
 >  This is actually due to the fact that all thing are in constant motion, and their velocity only depends on the frame of reference.
 That is, if we choose a different reference frame, a charged particle was still in motion.
 The measured electric and magnetic fields may change around that region of space, but the electromagnetic field won't as it is a tensor describing the complete field state, regardless of the inertial frame of reference used.